Major revision January 1990

 EU780 The Green Party supports the principle of a Common Asylum Policy for the European Union (see RA404).
 We consider it essential that this policy include a standstill provision whereby more favourable positions in national law regarding asylum seekers and refugees cannot be abolished on the grounds of the common policy.
 Concerning partnership and co-operation with third countries for the purpose of managing inflows of people applying for asylum or subsidiary or temporary protection, we see potential problems.
 While co-operation with third countries in this field is desirable, in particular regarding the development of resettlement schemes and appropriate burden sharing measures, we are concerned that this provision is open to misuse if Member States seek to "sub-contract" their protection duties to third countries.

 EU781 The Green Party supports the principle of a Common Immigration Policy for the European Union.
-We believe that shared obligations towards Asylum Seekers (see EU780) and immigrants provides the best available way to deal with future challenges arising from refugees displaced by climate change and other factors.
+We believe that shared obligations towards Asylum Seekers (see EU780) and immigrants provides the best available way to deal with future challenges arising from refugees displaced by the climate emergency and other factors.
 The Green Party's liberal policies on migration to this country and the rights of migrants would meet such obligations.
 They are set out in the Nationality, Migration and Refugees & Asylum Seekers sections of the PSS.

 EU782 One of the "compensatory measures" introduced under the Schengen Convention is far stricter control of the external borders of the Schengen area.
 This includes moves towards the development of a common and very restrictive policy towards refugees and asylum seekers.
 We are opposed to this development of a "fortress Europe".